rabinpandey123/Book_Recommendation_System/README.md

 This is the complete Book Recommendation System which is done using the machine learning technique.

 Here mainly collaborative based filtering and popularity based recommendations are used and both technique are  implemented as you can see onto the code.
 The dataset are used from the kaggle dataset and all of the dataset i used is also provided here.
+I use python flask for the development of the system which is the code as shown into the app.py folder.